16 Best Sales Strategies: Free Template & Examples for Startups and SMBs in 2023

 • Custom offers: Consider offering a special service, consultation, training sessions, or plan upgrades in exchange for making a decision today.

-10. Intelligently Use Free Trials
+9. Use Free Trials Intelligently

 Incorporating a free trial into your company’s sales strategy can lead to massive gains in paid signups—if you do it right.
+The goal here isn’t to give your awesome solution for free—rather, you want to give prospects a taste that gets them excited to try the real deal.

 • Keep it short: The goal of a free trial is to help the right customers commit quickly to a paid plan.
 Keep your plan short—no more than 14 days—and you’ll increase the likelihood of prospects taking it seriously and truly evaluating your product.
 Plus, you’ll help tighten that sales cycle.

-11. Develop Consumable Product Demos Based on Your Customer’s Journey
+10. Develop Consumable Product Demos

 “B2C understands that Millennials just don’t have the attention span for marketing and sales.
 B2B is trailing behind here,” says Noam Horenczyk of Walnut.io.